 In addition to these methods, you can also dip your toes in cold calling.
 However, there are mixed views on whether that can work to generate leads or not.
 If you do decide to give it a try, it’s important to:

 - Explain what’s in it for the client.
-In the end, that’s all they care for, especially when it’s you who’s contacting them and not the other way around.
+In the end, that’s all they care for, especially when it’s you who’s reaching out to them and not the other way around.

 - Know what your goals are with the call.
-Is it to make a sale, to get their contact details, to send a followup email?
-Understand your goals before you pick up the phone.
-It will save you many headaches down the road.
+Is it to make a sale, to get their contact details, to send a follow-up email?
+Understand your goals before you pick up the phone so you don’t lose a potential lead with a messy phone call.

 Famous ad executive Albert Lasker once explained advertising to President Kennedy as “salesmanship in print.”